PrincetonUniversity/CBEMDGPU/README.md

 10. Finally the simulation is ready to iterate.
 A simple loop can be set to do this.
 An example for the case of the NVE ensemble is also provided in test_nve.cpp which can be compiled with make TEST_NVE (see test_nve.cpp)

+FYI
+====

+> Known bugs, etc.

+There are a few known instances of bugs related to compiler options, etc.

+1. Using icpc instead of g++

+2. Cuda toolkit 5.5

+3. Tiger vs. Adroit
+> CPU

+> GPU